Cahl-Dee/metrics-api/README.md

 ### getRollingMetrics

-Get average metrics over a period with period-over-period comparison
+Get average daily value for metrics over a period, as well as a period-over-period comparison

 **Parameters**
 | Name | Type | Required | Default | Description |